clari/react-orderable/README.md

 ## TODO
 - Export css file
-- npm build should only compile scss
+- npm build should not require babel or scss